 winds of damage turned families and visionaries to peasants,

 a place whose masters have no heart

-They are so distant from me, says he
+They are so distant from me, said he, neither day nor night,

 If you would talk to… if you would…